osm-search/Nominatim/docs/library/Getting-Started.md

 For smaller scripts there is also a synchronous wrapper around the API.
 By using `NominatimAPI`, you get exactly the same interface using classic functions.

-The examples in this chapter will always show how work with both of the implementations.
-The documentation itself will refer usually only to 'Nominatim API class' when both flavours are meant.
+The examples in this chapter will always show-case both implementations.
+The documentation itself will usually refer only to 'Nominatim API class' when both flavours are meant.
 If a functionality is available only for the synchronous or asynchronous version, this will be explicitly mentioned.